-ISB was founded in 1980 as Beijing's first international school for students holding foreign passports.
-Originally established to educate the children of Australian, British, Canadian, New Zealand, and United States Embassy employees, ISB now provides an English-medium education for students coming from different educational systems around the world.
+Founded in 1980 as Beijing's first international school to educate the children of Australian, British, Canadian, New Zealand, and United States Embassy employees, ISB now provides an English-medium or Dual-Language education for students coming from different educational systems around the world.

-ISB is an inclusive school that seeks to enroll students who are in need of and likely to find success in the school's international, PreK 3 to grade 12 program.
-Admissibility shall be determined by the school through a variety of means, which will include a review of official school transcripts, records, and other evaluating procedures.
+ISB is an inclusive school that seeks to enroll students in the school's international Early Years (EY) 3 to grade 12 program.
+Enrollment in ISB is determined by an Admissions Committee through a variety of means, including a review of official school transcripts, records, English language placement tests, confidential recommendation forms, and family introduction meetings.
 All such procedures will be transparent and fully explained to the parents of prospective students.

 A Message to our High School Applicants: